api-evangelist/website/_posts/2017-10-25-my-response-on-the-department-of-veterans-affairs-rfi-for-the-lighthouse-api-management-platform.markdown

 **12. Please describe your experience with integrating MuleSoft with Enterprise Identity Management, Directory Services and implementing Role Based access. **

-I do not have any experience in this area with Mulesoft specifically, but have worked in general with IAM and directory solutions in other platforms, and heavy usage on AWS, for securing the API gateway's interaction with existing backedn system.
+I do not have any experience in this area with Mulesoft specifically, but have worked in general with IAM and directory solutions in other platforms, and heavy usage on AWS, for securing the API gateway's interaction with existing backend system.

 **13. Please describe your experience with generating and documenting API’s and the type of standards they follow.
 Describe approaches taken for hosting these documentations and keeping them evergreen. **

 API documentation is always a default aspect of the API platform, and delivered just like code as part of DevOps and CI/CD workflows using Github.
-With almost every stop along the API life cycle, all documentation is API definition driven, keeping things interactive, with the folllowing elements always in play:
+With almost every stop along the API life cycle, all documentation is API definition driven, keeping things interactive, with the following elements always in play:

 - **Definitions** - All documentation is driven using OpenAPI, API Blueprint, or RAML, acting as the central machine readable truth of what an API does, and what schema it uses.
 API definition driven API documentation contributes to them always being up to date, and reflect the freshest view of any API.
 - **Interactive** - All API documentation is API driven, allowing for the documentation to be interactive, acting as an explorer, and dynamic dashboard for playing with and understanding what an API does.